h-walk/PSA/README.md

 2.  **Create and activate a virtual environment (recommended):**
     ```bash
-    python3 -m venv sda_env
+    python3 -m venv psa_env
-    source sda_env/bin/activate  # On Linux/macOS
+    source psa_env/bin/activate  # On Linux/macOS
-    # sda_env\Scripts\activate    # On Windows
+    # psa_env\Scripts\activate    # On Windows
     ```

 3.  **Install the package in editable mode:**
-    This command installs the `sda` package from the `src` directory, allowing you to make changes to the source code that are immediately reflected.
+    This command installs the `psa` package from the `src` directory, allowing you to make changes to the source code that are immediately reflected.
     ```bash
     pip install -e .
     ```